 Ray Depth allows you to configure settings that limit the ray recursion based on ray type.
 Higher values will increase render time.

-Below is an example showing the dramatic difference that diffuse ray depth can have in a scene.
+Below is an example showing the dramatic difference that diffuse ray depth can have in an interior scene.
 Note the effect of the bounced light on the floor behind the door when rendering with ray depth 2 compared to ray depth 1 and 0.

-We can see a difference in the appearance and render time when increasing the ray depth in the production interior scene below:
+We can see a difference in the appearance (and render time) when increasing the ray depth in the production scenes below:

 The current Arnold code will only take one random sample after a split has happened in the ray tree, causing the regions behind transmission/specular reflections and diffuse to have much fewer shadow samples than those that are viewed directly by the camera.
 Splitting occurs after the first bounce.

 Diagram showing how diffuse rays are propagated in an Arnold render.

 You can see the effect that increasing the diffuse ray depth has on the number of rays per pixel and how that impacts render time by checking the render log.

 Rendering using the 'raycount' AOV shows the total number of rays that are created/traced to compute a certain pixel (diffuse, specular and shadow rays are shown).

 Images rendered using the 'builtin' raycount AOV